RobbinBouwmeester/cryptolight/README.md

 1. Install the environment from the .yml file
 2. Change the IP in the cryptolight_config.ini file to your hub
+3. Press the sync button on your hub and run back to your computer (within 30 seconds!)
-3. Run the crytolight.py script
+4. Run the crytolight.py script

 ## Parameters